xiaochutan123l/MagLev-Project/README.md

 #### 3. Operational amplifier

-Since the Hall sensor can only output a very small range of voltage, a OP amplifier is used to amplify the voltage signal, as the input signal for Arduino Uno.
+Since the Hall sensor can only output a very small range of voltage, a OP amplifier is used to amplify the voltage signal, as the input signal for Arduino Uno. (`LM358N` is used).

-### #TODO: Circuit

 #### 4. Motor driver module